About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 Recolonisation – some key features

-3. During the Proterozoic new land continued to form prolifically (though volcanism was now much less intense).
-Oceans were very warm, owing to very high rates of ocean-floor generation.
+- Crustal rock going back to the Creation does not exist.
+The oldest rocks, of Archaean age, reflect the generation of new land after the cataclysm.
+New land continued to form at a high rate during the Proterozoic.
+Throughout that time oceans were very warm, owing to very high rates of ocean-floor generation.
 Consequently they were poor in oxygen and in most places inimical to life.
 At first only bacteria flourished, followed by algae and plankton.

-5. The recovery of marine food chains continued in the Ordovician, Silurian and Devonian periods.
+- The recovery of marine food chains continued in the Ordovician, Silurian and Devonian periods.

-9. New land in the Archaean
+New land in the Archaean

 Recovery of marine communities